matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

 ### Step 1: Install Dependencies

-The project's backend server relies on several Node.js packages (like Express and Winston).
+The project relies on several Node.js packages for both the backend server and the frontend build process.
 These are listed in the `package.json` file.

 1. Open your terminal or command prompt.
 2. Navigate to the root directory of the project (the folder containing `package.json`).
 3. Run the following command.
-This will read `package.json` and download all the necessary packages into a `node_modules` folder.
+This will download all the necessary packages into a `node_modules` folder.
 You only need to do this once.

     ```bash
     npm install